yu-jeffy/ink-jet/application.md

 ## Future Plans

 - We plan to set aside a significant portion of the grant funding towards ongoing OpenAI API costs and other hosting costs.
-- We will secure additional funding as needed for these ongoing costs if there is a substantial demand on the platform.
+- We will secure additional funding as needed for these ongoing costs if there is substantial demand on the platform.
-- We intend to deploy for the public to use for all developers.
+- We intend to maintain the platform while it is deployed, fixing any bugs or issues users find.
-- We look to add additional features to the platform, including Solang support and test deployment capabilities.
+- We look to add additional features to the platform, including Solang support and contract deployment testing capabilities.
 - We look to continuously improve the vectorstore, through gathering of more smart contract examples and vulnerability avoidance.
-- We look to improve the vector search, such as through improving semantic relations with specific code comment styles.
+- We look to improve the vector search, such as optimizing semantic relations with code annotations in specific formats.

 ## Additional Information :heavy_plus_sign: